powerhousepro69/videoinfox/readme.md

 <br />

-#### This update added: &nbsp; Play All option now available in Played List.
+#### This update added: &nbsp; Error Repoting for Play Clipboard and Play Directory.

-It will auto play the entire Played List with option to quit.
+Fix: If a User Set List was deleted outside of Videoinfox, It would still display as a Set User List.

-THANKS to Falderol on Reddit for pointing me in the right direction so I was able to get the play loop working properly.
+Complete details located in: &nbsp; Settings (set) \>\>\> Vesion History

 <br />